 This architecture provides a robust infrastructure to do finance and accounting on the cloud, but it leads to a potential double-spending problem.

 This problem is very, very rare to happen - in fact, just happen around twice every 3 years, affecting 2 books between hundreds thousands - but it can lead to inconsistencies on balances.

-To solve this issue we developed - and evolved over the course of more than 5 years - a balance consistency verification infrastructure based on consensus, that runs periodically, and make sure all your balances are strict consistent.
+To solve this issue we developed - and evolved over the course of more than 5 years - an audit infrastructure based on consensus, that runs periodically, and make sure all your balances are strict consistent.

-We continuously evolve this infrastructure to shorten the verification time.
+We continuously evolve this infrastructure to shorten the audit time.